LECTURE BY AUTHOR PATRICK O'SULLIVAN GREENE

 Lecture by Irish author Patrick O'Sullivan Greene

-Click HERE for details on the author and his recent book, 'Revolution at the Waldorf: America and the Irish War of Independence' - the real history of the money, power and political battles that defined Irish-America for a generation.
+Click HERE for details and podcasts by the author and information on his recent book, 'Revolution at the Waldorf: America and the Irish War of Independence' - the real history of the money, power and political battles that defined Irish-America for a generation.

 Lecture theme